-With the availability of Tax Settings, Merchants now have the ability to indicate the jurisdictions where they have obligations to remit indirect tax (e.g. sales tax, GST and VAT) on sales in the United States and select European countries.
+With the availability of Tax Settings, Merchants now have the ability to indicate the jurisdictions where they have obligations to remit indirect tax (e.g. sales tax, GST and VAT) on sales in the United States, Canada, select European countries, Mexico, and the United Kingdom.

-The estimated indirect tax remittance amounts for applicable US and European orders will be collected from customers (as a separate sales tax line item at checkout in the US; whereas European orders will show GST/VAT inclusive pricing), and included in the merchant’s next scheduled payment (subject to Payment Eligibility terms).
+The estimated indirect tax remittance amounts for applicable US, Canadian, European, Mexican, and UK orders will be collected from customers (as a separate sales tax line item at checkout in the US and Canada; whereas European, Mexican, and UK orders will show GST/VAT inclusive pricing), and included in the merchant’s next scheduled payment (subject to Payment Eligibility terms), with certain exceptions such as marketplace regions, Mexico VAT for Individual merchant account type, and UK VAT for specific types of UK-bound orders (learn more here).
 Merchants may view the estimated indirect tax remittance amounts for applicable orders in their Order History, Order Details pages, and payment invoices.

 Please do not supply indirect tax registration information in areas where you do not believe indirect tax applies to your sales on Wish.com.
 Merchants are ultimately responsible for correctly identifying their filing obligations in the Tax Settings and ensuring their sales tax/VAT compliance obligations are met and returns are submitted accurately.